Anvinalias/ROCKPAPERSCISSORS-P03/README.md

 5. If user win, display eg: "You won!
 Rock beats SCISSORSs".
 6. If computer win, display eg: "You lose!
 Paper beats rock".

+Update project: add a graphical interface

+1. Add a graphical interface for the game.
+2. Let the user choose their choice by clicking the option.
+3. Game end after any of the player reach 5 scores.

 You can see the result <a href="#">here</a>.